Nuruk: Characteristics

-Microorganisms present in nuruk include Aspergillus oryzae, Rhizopus oryzae, lactic acid bacteria such as Lactobacilli, and yeasts, predominantly Pichia anomala and Saccharomyces cerevisiae.
+Microorganisms present in nuruk include Aspergillus oryzae, Aspergillus luchuensis, Rhizopus oryzae, lactic acid bacteria such as Lactobacilli, and yeasts, predominantly Pichia anomala and Saccharomyces cerevisiae.
 Aspergillus provides the enzyme amylase, which saccharifies the rice's starches.
 The resulting sugars are consumed by the yeasts, producing alcohol, as well as the Lactobacilli, producing lactic acid.
 Rhizopus provides the enzyme protease and lipase, which break down the protein and fat in the outer layers of the rice grain (endosperm), allowing the amylase access to the starches in the inner part.

 The proportions of microorganisms can vary depending on the region where the nuruk was made.
 Nuruk made in the southern coastal areas surrounding Busan, for example, have a higher lactic acid bacteria content due to the warmer climate and humidity.

 Chemically, it contains 2,6-Dimethoxybenzoquinone (2,6-DMBQ), also found in fermented wheat germ extract.